kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

     **Part 5 (Optional) - Use Spring Authorization Server**

-    Spring provides a  [Spring Authorization Server](https://docs.spring.io/spring-authorization-server/reference/getting-started.html)project which you can use to build your own authorization server.
+    Spring provides a  [Spring Authorization Server](https://docs.spring.io/spring-authorization-server/reference/getting-started.html) project which you can use to build your own authorization server.
 The lab environment provides a completed example of such an authorization server.
 We will run it and establish client configuration to use it.

 1. In an IDE, open **lab-11/auth-server**.
 Run this application.
 Access it at [http://localhost:9000](http://localhost:9000).
     * Sign in with userid of **user** and password of **password**.
 (These values are defined in `com.example.demo.SecurityConfig` )